Updated March 18, 2026

 Info

-Cover shoulders and knees when entering churches, including the Church of Our Lady and the Basilica of the Holy Blood.
-Standard European church etiquette — you may be denied entry if dressed inappropriately.
+Cover shoulders and knees when entering churches in Bruges, including the Church of Our Lady (which houses Michelangelo's Madonna and Child — one of the few Michelangelo sculptures outside Italy), the Basilica of the Holy Blood, and St. Salvator's Cathedral.
+You may be denied entry if dressed inappropriately.
+The Basilica of the Holy Blood is particularly strict as it houses a sacred relic.

-Church of Our Lady (with Michelangelo's Madonna), Basilica of the Holy Blood, St. Salvator's Cathedral, and all churches.
+Church of Our Lady (Onze-Lieve-Vrouwekerk), Basilica of the Holy Blood (Heilig-Bloedbasiliek), St. Salvator's Cathedral, and all churches in Bruges.

 How to avoid